 Teatro Dominguez | Theatre Links | The Power of Masks

-The courses that I teach here at Dominguez Hills are
+The courses that I teach here at Dominguez

-throughout their numerous careers either in the
+they will need throughout their numerous careers either in the

 arts or in business, education, sciences, health, or

 civilization, key works of literature, and familiarity with

-important esthetic and philosophical principles; 2) Skills
+important esthetic and philosophical principles; 2)

-Information Competence, and Occupational Skills; and 3) Attitudes and
+solving, Information Competence, and Occupational Skills; and

 Click here for the full list of the full list of General Theatre Arts Competencies.